-Pickpockets working the crowds, fraudsters looking to clone your credit card and even modern day pirates working the high seas – yes, traveling the globe is a dangerous game.
-Just recently there have been terrorist attacks in Norway and rioting on the streets of London – it seems nowhere is safe from harm.
-But what would it take to stop you traveling?
+Pickpockets working the crowds, fraudsters looking to clone your credit card and even modern day pirates working the high seas – yes, traveling the globe can be a dangerous game–depending on your destination.
+Just recently there have been terrorist attacks in Belgium and rioting on the streets of Paris and London – it seems nowhere is safe from harm.
+But what would it take to stop you from traveling?
 How dangerous is too dangerous?

-From ravaged war zones to narco-trafficking hotbeds, these 10 countries (in no particular order) are a selection of some of those that pose the most danger to travelers.
+From ravaged war zones to narco-trafficking hotbeds, these 10 countries (in no particular order) are a few of those that pose the most danger to travelers.
 The question is: are they worth the risk?

 Should you go?
-Probably not.
+Unless you’re a soldier or an aid worker, probably not.
 Although there are areas open to travel, the majority of tourists will be safer staying at home or at least waiting a few more years for the situation to stabilize.
 Pashtun run tour company Untamed Borders still offers tours of the regions with local guides but even they can’t guarantee your safety.
-Instead, you could opt to explore Central Asia and the five ‘stans – Turkmenistan, Uzbekistan, Kyrgyzstan, Kazakhstan, and Tajikistan.
+Instead, you could opt to explore Central Asia and the other five ‘stans – Turkmenistan, Uzbekistan, Kyrgyzstan, Kazakhstan, and Tajikistan.

 Should you go?
 Absolutely, just take care.
-Like many areas of the world, Brazil’s big cities can be unsafe and violent crime is sadly much higher than many of its neighboring countries, but much of this can and is avoided by tourists every year.
-Keep your belongings close, avoid the favelas and non-tourist districts, be extra diligent after dark and always abide by the advice of the locals even when it seems overly cautious.
+Like many areas of the world, Brazil’s big cities can be unsafe and levels of violent crime are sadly much higher than in many of its neighboring countries, but much of this can and is avoided by tourists every year.
+Keep your belongings close, avoid the favelas and non-tourist districts, be extra diligent after dark and always abide by the advice of the locals even when it seems exaggerated or overly cautious.

-With four of the world’s greatest mountain ranges in the north, including the world’s second highest mountain, Pakistan has attracted climbers for years and remains popular despite its recent turbulent times.
-Like so many Middle Eastern areas, Pakistan is still beleaguered by Al-Qaeda and Taliban presence, suicide bombings and tribal clashes, making it a risky destination for travelers.
-US Government officials have expressed concern that the recent killing of Osama Bin Laden will increase the likelihood of westerner-targeted attacks.
+With four of the world’s greatest mountain ranges in the north, including the world’s second highest mountain, Pakistan has attracted climbers for years and remains popular despite the turbulent times it’s lived in recent years.
+Like so many Middle Eastern areas, Pakistan is still beleaguered by Al-Qaeda and the Taliban’s presence, suicide bombings and tribal clashes, making it a risky destination for travelers.
+US Government officials have expressed concern that the current political climate will increase the likelihood of westerner-targeted attacks.

 Should you go?
 Maybe.
 Both the US and UK advise against travel, but climbers are still heading to the mountain ranges, albeit with due caution.
 Untamed borders and Snow Land both still offer treks, including scaling the famous K2.